Prakash9944/node-excersice/interview-questions/dimond-pick.md

 # what is curring javascript

-# what is normal funciton differnce between arraow funciton
+# what is normal function difference between arrow funciton

-# how to improve the query performnce in mongodb index
+# how to improve the query performance in MongoDB index

     var person = {